DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 Kwale Kwale is a small family outstation situated on the Iwupataka Aboriginal Land Trust, approximately 40 kilometers west of Alice Springs.
-The community is nestled near the foot of the MacDonnell Ranges (an area known as Tjoritja to its Traditional Owners) in rugged and varied desert landscape.
+The community is nestled near the foot of the MacDonnell Ranges (an area known as Tjoritja to its traditional owners) in rugged and varied desert landscape.
 Kwale Kwale is one of twelve or so family homelands across the land trust, residents of which descend from four main family groups.
 Most residents speak Western Arrernte and Luritja.